samschaf/team_Methylhomies/results/README.md

 *Sample to sample correlation:*

 **Aim**
-to determine whether the samples correlate well with eachother.
+To determine whether the samples correlate well with each other.
 If processing normalized the data we should see that samples will correlate with samples within the same cell type and outside of the same cell type.

 **inputs**